56th Tony Awards: The ceremony

 The First Ten awards were presented prior to the full ceremony and broadcast on PBS.
 The awards presented were: Best Direction of a Play, Direction of a Musical, Book of a Musical, Original Score, Choreography, Costume Design, Lighting Design and Scenic Design.
 There were also interviews and "rehearsal and performance clips from the nominated shows."

 The broadcast won the Emmy Award for Outstanding Directing for a Variety, Music or Comedy Program; the director was Glenn Weiss.

+Eligibility

+Shows that opened on Broadway during the 2001–02 season before May 2, 2002 are eligible.